Terrain

 Performance

-Terrain rendering complexity have linear dependency with the amount of layers terrain have.
+Terrain rendering complexity have linear dependency with the number of layers terrain have.
 Each layer forces the engine to re-render terrain's geometry with different textures and mask.
-Typical amount of layers is from 4 to 8.
+Typical number of layers is from 4 to 8.
 For example, a terrain could have the following layers: dirt, grass, rock, snow.
 This is a relatively lightweight scheme.
 In any case, you should measure frame time to understand how each new layer affects performance in your case.

 Chunking

 Terrain itself does not define any geometry or rendering data, instead it uses one or more chunks for that purpose.
 Each chunk could be considered as a "sub-terrain".
-You can "stack" any amount of chunks from any side of the terrain.
+You can "stack" any number of chunks from any side of the terrain.
 To do that, you define a range of chunks along each axis.
 This is very useful if you need to extend your terrain in a particular direction.
 Imagine that you've created a terrain with just one chunk (0..1 range on both axes), but suddenly you found that you need to extend the terrain to add some new game locations.
 In this case you can change the range of chunks at the desired axis.
 For instance, if you want to add a new location to the right from your single chunk, then you should change width_chunks range to 0..2 and leave length_chunks as is (0..1).
 This way terrain will be extended, and you can start shaping the new location.

 Level-of-detail